 At the beginning of the growing process every vine is treated the same.
 They’re planted in long, straight rows.
 A wooden post as tall as a grown man sticks out of the ground between every four or five plants.
-There’s also a wooden post at either end of every row.
 Three or four metal wires run perpendicularly between/along the posts.
 The reason those posts and wires are there is because grape vines aren’t trees.
-They’re vines.
-Obviously.
+They’re vines, obviously.
 So left on their own they’ll just fall to the ground and grow in the dirt, but that would ruin the grapes.
-So workers have to come through the rows of grape plants and tie them to the bottom wire when the grape plants are tall enough to reach.
+So worker have to come through the rows of grape plants and tie them to the bottom wire when the grape plants are tall enough to reach.
 Then, as the vines get taller and bushier they’ll naturally grab onto the higher wires if their shoots happen to touch them, but a lot of the shoots just fall back down to the ground.
 So at some point human beings have to walk down every row in the vineyard and pick up all the low hanging vines and tuck them up through the wires.

 This doesn’t just keep the vines out of the dirt.
 It also gives the leaves maximum exposure to sunlight, and since grapes tend to grow towards the bottom of vines and not the tops that means when the vines are stretched upwards then most of the grape clusters will grow conveniently along the bottom wire where they can be picked without having to dig through tangled vines.
 There’s still work to be done before the grapes are picked though, and how that work is done will determine whether the grapes will yield premium or cheap wine.

-The leaves on the grape plants need sunlight to nourish the grapes, but the leaves cover the grapes, and the grapes also need direct exposure to sunlight to ripen properly.
-So the leaves around the grapes need to be removed from the vines, but you need to take off as few leaves as possible, and you need to remove those leaves without damaging the grapes.
+The leaves on the grape plants need sunlight to nourish the grapes.
+The grapes themselves also need direct exposure to sunlight to ripen properly, but the leaves cover the grapes.
+So the leaves around the grapes need to be removed from the vines, but you need to take off as few leaves as possible or else the whole plant won’t get enough light to nourish its fruit.
+You also need to remove those leaves without damaging the grapes.
 There are at least three ways to do this:

 Some vineyards use sheep.
 If you put sheep in a vineyard when the grapes are young and sour the sheep will avoid eating them, but they’ll eat all the leaves around the grapes, and since the rest of the vines and leaves are too high for the sheep to reach they pick off just about the right amount of leaves.
 Inevitably though, the sheep will end up damaging a few grapes and possibly eating too many leaves.

 If 100 rows of vines in a vineyard are reserved for making cheap wine then a farmer can just drive a tall, skinny tractor up and down the rows that sucks or blows all the leaves off.
-It’s a cheap and quick method, but it damages the grapes, which is fine if your customers are so desperate to get drunk that they don’t care if they have to drink rancid vinegar to temporarily erase a lifetime of memories of abuse and abandonment.
+It’s a cheap and quick method, but it damages the grapes.

-If your customers demand consistent, premium quality wine then the leaves need to be plucked off delicately.
-The only thing in the universe capable of performing this precision task is a human being.
-So they’re sent into the vineyards to spend all day, every day in green, roofless hallways shuffling sideways analyzing the bottoms of these walls looking for leaves that cover up the grapes and pulling them off while being careful not to bump the grapes or remove too many leaves.
-If the animate, sentient, bipedal autonomous cosmic supercomputers (aka people) don’t do the job properly then a grumpy old farmer will come along behind them and yell at them and threaten to fire them.
-Since there are no trees or roofs in a massive vineyard there’s no escape from the midday heat.
-You’re trapped there baking helplessly like a fish in and oven.
-When it’s hot like that tempers can get hot.
-The farmer is allowed to let his temper out; the workers aren’t.
+The only tool in the universe capable of performing the precision task of delicately removing just the right amount of leaves is a human being.
+So they’re sent into the vineyards to spend all day, every day in green, roofless hallways shuffling sideways analyzing the bottoms of these walls looking for leaves that cover up the grapes and pulling them off while being careful not to bruise the grapes or remove too many leaves.

 It doesn’t sound difficult to spend 9 hours walking sideways pulling leaves off of vines, and it’s true that there are more difficult jobs in the world, but leaf plucking is a unique form of torture, as every job on a vineyard is in its own way.
 The leaves grow just low enough that an average sized person has to bend over slightly to grab them.
 This doesn’t hurt if you do it once, but if you do it for 50 hours a week you’ll be in agony.
 That’s a fact.
 Once your back starts hurting from bending forward you can switch to bending your knees so it looks like you’re doing the limbo dance, except instead of going under the wall you go sideways…forever.
 Eventually that’s going to hurt too.
 When that happens you can just fall down on your knees and pick out the leaves at chest height.
 If you’ve lost the will to get back up you can waddle sideways on your knees and/or crawl down a whole row that way, but you don’t have knee pads.
 So your knees get beat up on the rocks and twigs.
 And the ground is covered in a thousand doses of weed killer.
 So you don’t want what’s down there to get into the cuts, scrapes and blisters in your hands and knees.

 After the leaves are plucked and all the grapes are exposed along the bottom of the rows you can walk along them and see where bunches of grapes are growing at odd angles and smashing into each other.
-You’ll find other bunches are growing on tiny, leafless branches that won’t be able to nourish the grapes to ripeness.
+Those need to be separated and pruned.
+You’ll also find other bunches are growing on tiny, leafless branches that won’t be able to nourish the grapes to ripeness.
+Those need to be removed so the plant can nourish the grapes that are left.
 Sometimes there’s just too many grapes.
 If you remove all these extra grapes then the remaining ones will grow plump and sweet.
-If you don’t remove these extra grapes you’ll still get some good bunches, but you’ll also get a lot of sour bunches.
-If your customers don’t care that your wine tastes like stale headache in a bottle you can just drive a tractor down the row and bump all the grapes off and mash them together to make bottom shelf hobo wine.
+If you don’t remove these extra grapes you’ll still get some good bunches, but you’ll also get a lot of small, under-ripe sour bunches.
+If simply drive a tractor down the row and harvest all the small, vinegary grapes along with the ripe, sugary ones together you’ll end up with bottom shelf hobo wine.

-If your customer expects wine so pure that it doesn’t give them a headache then millions of people all over the world need to pour into their local vineyards and sacrifice the days of their youth (and/or their “golden years”) in purgatory staring at bunches of grapes, studying them, counting them, thinking about how and why to remove them.
-It’s kind of like Tetris.
-It’s not that hard of a game if you do it slowly, but if you do it for fifty hours a week you’ll go insane.
-When you close your eyes you’ll see Tetris shapes, and you’ll dream about them chasing you… unless your back is in too much pain to let you sleep or you’re too exhausted from crawling in the sun for the past month to be able to dream.
-A popular remedy for grape madness is alcohol, but vineyard labourers will never drink the wine from the grapes they’re tending because they’ll never be able to afford it.
+If your customer expects wine so pure that it doesn’t give them a headache then millions of people all over the world need to pour into their local vineyards and sacrifice the days of their youth (and/or their “golden years”) in purgatory staring at bunches of grapes, studying them, counting them, thinking about how and why to remove them so that all that’s left at harvest time are big, juicy, sugary grapes.

 Once the plucking and snipping is done then all those ripe, juicy grapes will look like a free gourmet buffet to birds.
 If you’ve already invested months of wages into having your grape vines groomed then you can’t afford to give your crop away to the birds.
 If you’re making cheap wine you might be able to afford to lose a few grapes, but if you’re making premium wine you need total security.
 One way you can keep birds away is by buying an air gun that’s hooked up to a tank and makes a loud blast that sounds like a gunshot every minute or so.
 But that doesn’t keep all the birds away all the time.
 Since it’s not cost effective to build a glass roof over a thousand acre vineyard, the next best thing you can do is send workers back into the wailing walls and cover the plants with nets.